Understanding Architects’ Fees for Major Home Projects

 Significant residential projects rarely happen quickly.

-In our experience, many take one to two years to deliver.
+In our experience, many take one to two years from first conversations to completion.
 Some take longer.
 Not because they are poorly planned, but because they are shaped around real lives.

-We work with clients who time building work around tenants leaving, around children sitting GCSEs, or around moves to new schools.
-Others choose to improve their homes in stages over five or ten years, balancing budgets, family life, and long-term goals.
+We work with homeowners who time building work around tenants leaving, around children sitting GCSEs, or around moves to new schools.
+Others improve their homes in stages over five or ten years, balancing budgets, family life, and long-term goals.

-For an architect, this requires a sustained professional commitment.
-One that needs to remain focused, responsive, and properly supported over time.
+For an architect, this requires sustained professional involvement.
+Attention that remains focused, responsive, and properly supported over time.

-That is why it is worth taking care when choosing who you work with.
-Looking at experience, track record, and client testimonials matters.
-We often meet homeowners who come to us after a relationship has broken down elsewhere, or where a practice has closed partway through a project.
+This is why choosing who you work with matters.
+Experience, continuity, and track record are not abstract ideas.
+We regularly meet homeowners who come to us after a relationship has broken down elsewhere, or where a practice has closed partway through a project.
 In those situations, time, momentum, and money can be lost very quickly.

 A well-considered fee structure helps protect continuity and care throughout the life of your project.